freddiehaddad/ms2cc/README.md

 ## Installation

-There are two ways to obtain the `ms2cc.exe` binary: download a precompiled release or build it from source.
+Grab a prebuilt release from GitHub or build the binary locally with the Rust toolchain.

 ### Building from Source

-Since the tool was written in [Rust], the Rust development toolchain is required for compilation.
+Since MS2CC is written in [Rust], install the toolchain first:

-1. Prepare your environment by following the instructions on the [Rust installation page].
+1. Follow the [Rust installation page] to set up `rustup`.
 1. Clone the repository.
-1. Build a debug release with `cargo build` or a release version with `cargo build --release`.
+1. Run `cargo build` for a debug build or `cargo build --release` for an optimized binary.
-1. The generated executable will be under the `./target/debug/` or `./target/release/` directory.
+1. Pick up the resulting executable from `target/debug/` or `target/release/`.

 ## Generating the Database

-1. Complete a full build of your C/C++ MSBuild project.
+1. Complete a full build of your C/C++ MSBuild project so the `msbuild.log` contains every compile command.
-1. Run `ms2cc.exe`:
+1. Run `ms2cc.exe` (the default output is `compile_commands.json`; override it with `--output-file` if you prefer another path).
+Use `ms2cc.exe --help` to review every flag:

    ```console
    ms2cc.exe --input-file <PATH_TO_MSBUILD.LOG> --source-directory <PATH_TO_PROJECT_SOURCE>
    ```

-   This will create a `compile_commands.json` file in the same directory where you ran `ms2cc.exe`.

-   You can use the `--output-file` option to specify the name and location for the database to be written.

-> **NOTE:** You can run `ms2cc.exe` with the `--help` option for more details.

 ```console
 $ ms2cc.exe --help